-This is a new and exciting approach to homework, starting this spring term.
+This is a new and exciting approach to homework.
 Your child will have a learning log of their own to bring home.
 (Years 1 – 5) Year 6 will be different due to preparation for secondary school.

 Each week the children will be given a task with a question, title or a learning objective that they should achieve.
 The activity will usually be relevant to their current class topic or a particular theme.

 Reading and learning words linked to Guided Phonics continues as usual, but for all other subjects, work is carried out in a Learning Log.
 Learning Logs are given to every child at the start of the week on a Monday and your child will have a week to complete their tasks.

 Learning logs are:-

 - A personal reflective journal for the child to record their knowledge and understanding in whichever way they feel is most helpful.
 Children can use pictures, writing, diagrams, labels, bullet points, mind maps or whatever style they wish to choose to present their work.

 - An opportunity for children to extend and consolidate their learning in the classroom.

 - Encouraging children to be creative and independent.

 - Encouraging children to be actively engaged in their own learning and take a pride in their work.